vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### SPECIAL_SPELL_LEV

-Gives additional bonus to effect of specific spell based on level of creature it is casted on
+Gives additional bonus to effect of specific spell based on level of creature it is cast on

 - subtype: identifier of affected spell
 - val: bonus to spell effect, percentage, divided by target creature level